Growing Edible Flowers in Stockton-on-Tees, County Durham and Teesside

 1 large russet potato, peeled and diced

-6 cups chicken stock with extra if necessary
+6 cups chicken stock, plus extra if needed

 Hard-boiled egg